Groups & Ministries

 We of the present Catholic community of Vashon-Maury Islands remember with love and gratitude those who came before us as a generous and industrious force in our lives.
 The church has continued to flourish with our parish family ever changing yet remaining not just as a building in which to worship, but, as a place to enjoy fellowship and to develop and practice our Catholic faith.

 It has been our good fortune to have many dedicated priests since Fr.
 Cloquet including Fr.
 Stanton Boyle, Fr.
 Lawrence Low, Fr.
 Patrick Clark, Fr.
 John Koehler, Fr.
 Armando Guzman, Fr.
 James Meehan, Fr.
 Anthony Bawyn, and Fr.
 Ross Fewing to serve our needs as a parish.
 Pastoral Life Director David Giusti ran the parish during the remodel of the sanctuary and Fr.
-Richard R. Roach, S.J., Ph.D. as pastor from 1998 until his death in November of 2008.
+Richard R. Roach, S.J., Ph.D. was pastor from 1998 until his death in November of 2008 and was followed by Fr.
+Marc Powell .
 We are truly blessed to have at this time as our spiritual teacher, pastor and friend, Fr.
-Marc Powell.
+David Mayovsky.

 As you read this abbreviated account of our parish history, remember you are not just a reader, but are part of the history.
 In the words of Fr.
 Victor Antone Cloquet, "We came, and after we have played our part on the stage of life, others will come.
 Long after we are gone the Church will be here.
 It is timeless, like the ever-changing tides that lap our shores."